Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

     double balance;

 public:
-    // a function used to be able to implemnt dynmaic binding, it can be overriden by other function in an inherted class during runtime virtual void Withdraw()
+    // a function used to be able to implement dynmaic binding, it can be overriden by other function in an inherted class during runtime virtual void Withdraw()
     {
         std::cout <<"Account::Withdraw()" << std::endl;